 On February 4, 2022, the Company entered into the Investor Note, as amended from time to time, for \$450,000.
 The Investor Note has an original issuance discount of \$150,000, a maturity date of February 3, 2023, and accrues no interest.
 As of September 30, 2023, the debt discount was fully amortized.
 On February 27, 2023, the maturity date of the Investor Note was extended to May 15, 2023, in return for the payment of monthly interest of 2% on the full value, which shall accrue, and the Holder of the Investor Note agreeing to settle the Investor Note in IPO Shares.
 On June 23, 2023, we entered into a side letter with the Holder of the Investor Note (the "June Investor Note Side Letter"), pursuant to which the Investor Note was further amended to extend the maturity date to August 15, 2023 and we issued to the Holder 50,000 shares of Common Stock.
-On August 17, 2023, we entered into a side letter with the Holder of the Investor Note (the "August Investor Note Side Letter"), which extended the maturity date to Note 30,000 shares of Common Stock.
-On September 24, 2023, we entered into an amendment to the Investor Note, which extended the maturity date to October 10, 2023.
-Effective October 10, 2023, we entered into a side letter with the Holder of the Investor Note (the "October Investor Note Side Letter"), which extended the maturity date to November 14, 2023 and we issued to the Holder of the Investor Note Side Letter, which further extended the maturity date to January 31, 2024 and we issued to the Holder of the Investor Note the Holder of the Investor Note Side Letter, which further extended the maturity date to February 29, 2024 and we issued to the Holder of the Investor Note the January Leak-Out Shares.
+On August 17, 2023, we entered into a side letter with the Holder of the Investor Note (the "August Investor Note Side Letter"), which extended the maturity date to September 30, 2023 and we issued to the Holder of the Investor Note, which extended the maturity date to October 10, 2023.
+Effective October 10, 2023, we entered into a side letter with the Holder of the Investor Note (the "October Investor Note Side Letter"), which extended the maturity date to November 14, 2023 and we issued to the Holder of the Investor Note (the "October Investor Note Side Letter"), which extended the maturity date to November 14, 2023 and we issued to the Holder of the Investor Note (the Holder of the Investor Note Side Letter, which further extended the maturity date to February 29, 2024 and we issued to the Holder of the Investor Note the January Leak-Out Shares.